- 2 cans (8 ounces each) crushed pineapple

 - In a small saucepan over medium heat, bring pineapple juice mixture to a boil.
 Remove from the heat; stir in gelatin until dissolved.
 Stir in cold water; transfer to a bowl.
 Cover and refrigerate until partially set.

 - In a small bowl, combine cranberry sauce and reserved pineapple; stir into gelatin mixture.
 Pour into a 9-in. square dish; cover and refrigerate until firm.

 - Place pecans and butter in a shallow baking pan.
-Bake 8 minutes or until golden brown, stirring occasionally; cool.
+Bake at 350° for 8 minutes or until golden brown, stirring occasionally; cool.

-- In a small bowl, whisk milk, cream and pudding mix 2 minutes.
-In another small bowl, beat cream cheese until smooth.
+- In a small bowl, whisk the milk, cream and pudding mix for 2 minutes.
+In a small mixing bowl, beat cream cheese until smooth.
 Add pudding mixture; beat on low speed just until combined.
 Spread over gelatin.
 Sprinkle with toasted pecans.
 Chill until firm.
 Yield: 12 servings.